ember-cli/ember-cli-update/README.md

 You can run this either as a global executable available to all projects or an Ember CLI command in a single project.

+Fetches list of codemods and instructions from [ember-cli-update-codemods-manifest](https://github.com/ember-cli/ember-cli-update-codemods-manifest).

 ## Installation

 As a global executable: